Mental health during the COVID-19 pandemic: Anxiety and depression

 An increase of mental health issues such as depression and anxiety during the COVID-19 pandemic is a commonly held perception worldwide.
+Studies indicate that globally, approximately one-third of adults experienced anxiety symptoms during the pandemic, with similar prevalence across high-, middle-, and low-income countries.
+Some studies have also examined mental health symptoms among patients infected with COVID-19.
+Mental health symptoms in hospitalized patients may be underdiagnosed because clinicians often prioritize physical illness during treatment.
+Depression and anxiety in infected patients have also been associated with poorer health outcomes, including longer hospital stays and increased likelihood of readmission.

 While studies have documented changes in mental health during the pandemic, studies have also found that some people experienced more anxiety than other.
+A systematic review and meta-analysis comparing mental health symptoms before and during the pandemic found that changes in anxiety and depression symptoms are not uniform across populations, as some groups experienced more symptoms than others.

 For example, a study in China found that people in historically rice-farming areas of southern China reported more anxiety during the pandemic than people in wheat-farming areas of northern China.
 This is despite the fact that rice-farming areas experienced fewer COVID-19 cases than wheat-farming areas.
 The higher levels of anxiety could be due to cultural differences between regions, such as the tighter social norms of cultures with a history of rice farming.
 Rice farming required more coordination than crops like wheat, and rice-farming cultures score higher on measures of collectivism, which research has linked to anxiety.

 In the US, a study concluded that levels of perceived anxiety and depression had increased for pregnant African American women during the pandemic.
 They also concluded that pregnant African American women experienced higher levels of loneliness that increased their levels of perceived anxiety, stress, and depression.
 The higher levels of anxiety and depression may be related to a history of underlying social inequity and oppression, influencing rates of mortality and morbidity rate, job loss, and food and housing insecurities.

+Behavioral Addictions

+The COVID-19 pandemic affected patterns of behavioral addictions, including gambling, compulsive sexual behaviors, and pornography use.
+Social isolation from lockdowns increased stress from common coping activities that would take place in the form of socializing, which likely increased vulnerability to addictive behaviors.
+Studies reported increased online gambling activity, particularly among those with prior gambling issues.
+Pandemic restrictions affected access to treatment access to addictive disorders, as group therapy and support groups changed to online formats, affecting those with mental health issues.
+In these difficult times, many individuals resorted to the dopamine release of pornography use, as the emotions and stress of the circumstances and lack of socializing left people with more temptation.